Mar 04, 2019

 Sixty-five-year-old Barry Dolling became a medical pioneer on September 18, the date he received the first of 20 radiotherapy sessions to treat his prostate cancer.
 The pharmaceutical sales coordinator from Selsdon, Surrey, achieved his new status by volunteering to be the first in the United Kingdom to have his treatments on Elekta Unity, a revolutionary magnetic resonance radiation therapy (MR/RT) system that allows live personalization of the treatment, using clear visualization of the daily patient anatomy that changes with MR images to reshape the treatment plan on the spot.
 Use of the system is a collaboration between The Royal Marsden NHS Foundation Trust and The Institute for Cancer Research (ICR), London.

 Elekta Unity combines a state-of-the-art 1.5T MRI with an advanced radiation delivery system.
 The MRI provides superior visualization of the day to day changes in the anatomy and this enables the clinical care team to reshape the radiation dose for every treatment to account for changes in shape and position of the tumor and surrounding healthy tissue.
-This enables the patient receives the best radiotherapy, every day.
-It also enables accurate dose is delivered to the tumor, while minimizing radiation doses to healthy tissue.
+This enables the patient to receive the best radiotherapy, every day.
+It also enables accurate dose to be delivered to the tumor, while minimizing radiation dose to healthy tissue.
 Since MRI imaging does not involve the use of x-rays or ionizing radiation, the care team can continuously image and monitor the patient anatomy throughout the treatment.
 The Royal Marsden and the ICR is the third of the seven Elekta MR-linac Consortium members to begin treating clinically with Elekta Unity.

 Right patient at the right time